CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <h2>How we store your personal information</h2>

- <p>Your information is stored in a contact database held on a UCL ISD server which is behind a secure firewall.
-The data are password protected and accessible only to CLOSER and the UCL ISD team.
+ <p>Your information is stored in a contact database held on a UCL Institute of Education’s System Support Development &amp; Integration (SSD&amp;I) server which is behind a secure firewall.
+The data are password protected and accessible only to CLOSER and the IOE SSD&amp;I team.
 All passwords which are created for user accounts are saved as hashed versions, which means they cannot be decoded. </p>

 <p>The accuracy of your information is important to us.
-If you change your address or believe any of the other information we hold concerning you is out of date, please email closer@ucl.ac.uk. </p>
+If you change your address or believe any of the other information we hold concerning you is out of date, please email closer@ucl.ac.uk.
+We will dispose of your information once you delete your Discovery user account.  </p>

 <h2> Data security</h2>

 <p>The data hosted within CLOSER Discovery is metadata.
 This is, simply put, data about data.
-It does not host the data itself.
+We do not host the data itself.
 Variables are all listed by name, linked to their dataset and their source data collection instrument.
 There are also summary statistics for each variable, such as valid and invalid, minimum and maximum, frequency, etc. However, these are stored only as the final values.
 The data behind them is not included within CLOSER Discovery.   </p>

 <p>For example, if an answer to a question was recorded for 2,000 people and it had Yes and No as possible answers, CLOSER Discovery records these simply as Yes = 1,500 and No = 500.
 Individual responses are not stored so you cannot find out from CLOSER Discovery what person number 1,437 answered.
 You also cannot cross-tabulate within CLOSER Discovery.
 If 1,500 people said Yes to question 1 and 1,500 said Yes to question 2, you cannot ascertain if those are the same 1,500 people or not (with the exception where questions are dependent questions).  </p>